hsanmiguel/GA-summary-Group5/section2.md

-👤 Student 2 – BITS, Officer Tactics & AWS
+Section 2 – BITS, Officer Tactics & AWS

 BITS
 Finding of 1st year level representative

-Officer Tactics

-Filing of COCs: August 18–22, 2025
+Officer Tactics - Filing of COCs: August 18–22, 2025

+//If you win as a year level representative while being a member of BITS you will have to resign from BITS

 AWS (Amazon Web Services)

-Cloud Clubs | Ateneo de Naga University

-First AWS Club in Bicol Region
+Cloud Clubs | Ateneo de Naga University and the First AWS Club in Bicol Region

 Cloud computing = storing/accessing data online (not on local hard drive)

 Powers nearly everything online

 Student Community Day

-GCash

-Whitecloak
+CSG (Computer Studies Guild For Innovation, Learning and Development) Famous Companies - TD, GCash, Whitecloak

-Student Hub
+Student Hub - s12d.com/students

-s12d.com/students

-AWS Builder Cards

-shorturl.at
-s12d.com
+AWS Builder Cards - A card game tournament where the points are based on how good your system architecture that you build through using the cards.

+shorturl.at - Forms for registering in AWS